harrysandhu/manage-courses/README.md

+# Manage Courses
-# Manage your courses and generate hw and TODOs from markdown notes
+-  Manage your courses and generate hw and TODOs from markdown notes
 * Generates daily TODOs based on your notes.
 * Manages course directory structure based on weeks.